Tomjg14/artificial-sommelier/README.md

 _Aromas include tropical fruit, broom, brimstone and dried herb.
 The palate isn't overly expressive, offering unripened apple, citrus and dried sage alongside brisk acidity._

+Our first guess is that the usage of specific adjectives already tells a lot about the amount of points a wine might get.
+Therefore, we will be working with different Natural Language Processing methods to be able to classify these different reviews.

 ## Preprocessing

 ## Compute Content Words